Jeansen/cdmn/README.md

 ![](https://rawgit.com/Jeansen/assets/master/examples/cdmn_2.png)

 # Installation
-Install urxvt with `sudo apt-get install rxvt-unicode-256color`.<br>
+Install urxvt with `sudo apt-get install rxvt-unicode-256color`. **Make sure the version is 9.22.
+Anything else may not work!**<br>
 Install Perl library Filesys::Df with `sudo apt-get install libfilesys-df-perl`

 Then clone this repository to a place of your liking and set the resource `URxvt*perl-lib`.
-For instance, put  this in your .Xresources file: `URxvt*perl-lib: /home/<username>/.urxvt/` and load the changes with `xrdb -load ~/.Xresources`.
+For instance, put  this in your .Xresources file: `URxvt*perl-lib: /home/<USERNAME>/.urxvt/` and load the changes with `xrdb -load ~/.Xresources`.
 Then create the folder `mkdir ~/.urxvt` and put a symlink in it `ln -s /path/to/git-project/cdmn ~/.urxvt/cdmn`.